 Spending extra time on activities your child suggests rather than the ones you plan is even better.
 It shows that you’re listening to your kid’s needs and that you’ll do whatever it takes to make them happy.

 Arguments are impossible to avoid during divorce, but they add to your child’s stress and sadness if you have them within earshot.
 Though difficult, it’s wise to stop mid-argument and move somewhere private if you have one in a public setting.

 Calling an extended family member to look after your kid for a few hours during tense, emotional arguments can also give you the freedom to voice your feelings without fear of upsetting your kid.

 The dramatic lifestyle changes from the divorce process are hard on single parents, but children have an especially challenging time adjusting when they feel like they have no control.
 Giving your kid something they can be in charge of can give them a sense of ownership during a stressful time when they feel they have little authority.

 That control can be anything from letting them furnish their new room however they want to having them decide weekend plans.
 Any small way you give them ownership makes a massive impact.

 Call Your Trusted Tucson Divorce Lawyers

 Hopefully, you now know a little more about how to divorce without hurting your child.
-If you need further legal advice throughout your divorce, look no further than Randle Palmer & Bernays PLLC.
+If you need further legal advice throughout your divorce, look no further than Randle Palmer & Associates PLLC.